 The System also uses the State of Illinois, Statewide Accounting Management System (SAMS) as a basis for the preparation of the financial statements.
 In developing the System's accounting system, consideration is given to the adequacy of internal accounting controls.
 These controls are designed to provide reasonable assurance regarding the safekeeping of assets and the reliability of financial records.
+The concept of reasonable assurance recognizes that the cost of a control should not exceed the benefits likely to be derived and that the valuation of costs and benefits requires estimates and judgements by management.
 Constant effort is directed by the System at improving this level to assure the participants of a financially sound retirement system.